coder-j-0090/Self_Study/Project/Intern_Project/CodeClause_AI/README.txt

-CodeClause AI Internship

-I have created two projects throughout this internship
+As a CodeClause AI Intern, I have created the following projects
-  1. I created unbeatable TIC TAC TOE AI
+  1. Unbeatable TIC TAC TOE AI that users can play with.
-  2. I created customized object detection program.
+  2. Customized object detection system to detect specific objects of interest